 Learn more about hosting a Think Tank LINKS Fellow!

-In 2013, CIPE and Atlas Corps welcome three fellows and three host think tanks for the inaugural class.
+In 2013, CIPE and Atlas Corps welcomed three fellows and three host think tanks for the inaugural class.

-Cato Institute - Maksim Karliuk from the Belarusian Institute of Strategic Studies (Belarus) will work
+Cato Institute - Maksim Karliuk from the Belarusian Institute of Strategic Studies (Belarus) worked

-closely with a senior fellow at Cato on regulatory and fiscal issues in Eastern Europe.
+closely with a senior fellow at Cato on regulatory issues and financial crisis in the United States.

-Heritage Foundation - Sergio Daga from the Políticas Públicas para la Libertad (Bolivia) will conduct
+Heritage Foundation - Sergio Daga from the Políticas Públicas para la Libertad (Bolivia) conducted

 research for the Index of Economic Freedom.